harrisonkwhite/kaozeth/README.md

 ## Building

-Building and running this project has been tested on Windows and Linux.
+Building and running this project has been tested on Linux and Windows.

 Make sure to clone the repository **recursively**, then build using CMake: